Managing Apache Kafka® users

 Create a user with the

 --permissionparameter must include at least one topic-role pair, where:topic: Topic name.role: User’s role,producer,consumer,admin, ortopic_admin.
-Learn more about the permissions you get with each role.allow_host: (Optional) IP address the user is allowed to access the topic from.
+Learn more about the permissions granted by each role here.allow_host: (Optional) Allowed source IP address for this user.
 To specify multiple addresses, add the required number ofallow_hostoptions separated by commas.

 To create an admin user to manage cluster topics: